 Many timeshare owners are eager – sometimes even desperate – to unload their timeshare.
 Some, in fact, are so ready to sell that they’ll take up any offer to resell their unit – and, in doing so, fall victim to timeshare resale scammers for hundreds, perhaps even thousands of dollars.
 In this article we will review: The Five Stages Of A Timeshare Resale Scam

-While there are some reputable timeshare redemption companies, many scammers also prey on eager timeshare owners by promising “lots of money quickly,” as the FTC puts it, for just a simple upfront fee to cover costs.
+While there are some reputable and licensed timeshare resale companies, scammers are neither and prey on eager timeshare owners by promising two things, lots of money and a quick sale.
 Sound too good to be true?
+It just might be.

-The FTC publishes an extremely helpful infographic breaking down the steps behind a common type of timeshare resale scam.
+The FTC also published an extremely helpful infographic breaking down the steps behind a common type of timeshare resale scam.
 Let’s look at the stages to this popular scam, as well as the cautionary steps you should take as a matter of due diligence.
 The resale scam starts when…

 1.)
-A Company Contacts You to Offer Help
+A Timeshare Resale Company Solicits You To Offer Help

 You want to “get rid of” your timeshare, and this organization wants to help!
 Sounds like a perfect fit right?
 No, it’s probably a timeshare scam.

-Be cautious of any resale company that reaches out to you first, particularly if they make claims that the market in your area is particularly “hot” or if they promise they have buyer requests already lined up.
+Be cautious of any timeshare resale company that reaches out to you first with a resale solicitation, particularly if they make claims that the market for your vacation property is particularly “hot” or if they promise they have buyer requests already lined up.
 Before you go any further with the company, search online for complaints and, more importantly, research them with the Attorney General and the local consumer protection agencies in the state where the reseller is located.

 2.)
 The Resale Company Requires Fees Upfront